Exotic Dehn twists on sums of two contact 3-manifolds: Exotic phenomena in overtwisted contact -manifolds

 \end{Corollary} \begin{Remark} \begin{itemize} \item This should be compared with Theorem \ref{thm:LinksSpheres}, which in particular asserts that this type of phenomenon does not happen when the underlying contact manifold is tight. \item Under the same assumptions, our proof also yields an element with infinite order in

 \end{itemize} \end{Remark} \begin{proof} Denote by $S_\#=e(S^2)$ the standard separating sphere.
-Consider the squared Dehntwist $\tau_{S_\#^+}^2$ along a parallel copy $S_{\#}^+$ of $S_{\#}$, where we assume that $S_{\#}^{+}$ is contained in $(Y,\xi)\backslash B$, where $B$ is the Darboux ball used to perform the connected sum.
+Consider the squared Dehn twist $\tau_{S_\#^+}^2$ along a parallel copy $S_{\#}^+$ of $S_{\#}$, where we assume that $S_{\#}^{+}$ is contained in $(Y,\xi)\backslash B$, where $B$ is the Darboux ball used to perform the connected sum.
 By the vanishing of the Euler class of $\xi$ there exists a homotopy through formal contactomorphisms joining the identity with $\tau_{S_\#^+}^2$ (Lemma \ref{ftrivialtwist}).
 It follows from Eliashberg's Theorem \ref{thm:HPrincipleOT} combined with Lemma \ref{moserflemma} that we can deform this homotopy (through formal contactomorphisms) to a homotopy $\varphi_t$ through contactomorphisms with $\varphi_0=\mathrm{id}$ and $\varphi_1=\tau_{S_\#^+}^2$.
 This process can be done relative to an open neighbourhood of the south pole $e(s)\in (Y\#M,\xi\#\xi_{ot})$, see Remark \ref{rmk:RelativeH-Principle}.
 The loop of standard spheres $\varphi_t\circ e$ is formally trivial by construction but geometrically non-trivial.
-Indeed, the triviality of this loop would imply that $\tau_{S_\#^+}^2$, regarded as a contactomorphism of $(Y,\xi)$, is contact isotopic to the identity rel. $B$, which is in contradiction with Corollaries \ref{criterionB} and \ref{cor:NoLagrangianRot}. \end{proof}
+Indeed, by the contact isotopy extension theorem, the triviality of this loop would imply that $\tau_{S_\#^+}^2$, regarded as a contactomorphism of $(Y,\xi)$, is contact isotopic to the identity rel. $B$, which is in contradiction with Corollaries \ref{criterionB} and \ref{cor:NoLagrangianRot}. \end{proof}

 Given a contact $3$-manifold $(Y,\xi)$ and a transverse knot $K\subset (Y,\xi)$ one can replace a small tubular neighbourhood of $K$ by a \textit{Lutz Twist} $(LT =\mathbb{D}^2\times S^1,\xi_{\mathrm{ot}})$ to obtain an \textit{overtwisted} contact manifold $(Y,\xi_K)$.
 Intuitively, the Lutz Twist $(LT ,\xi_{\mathrm{ot}})$ is an \textit{embedded} $S^1$-family of overtwisted disks, see \cite{geiges} for the precise definitions.
 We will denote by $\mathrm{LT}(Y,\xi_K)$ the space of contact embeddings $e: (LT,\xi_{\mathrm{ot}})\hookrightarrow (Y,\xi_K)$, regarded as a based space with basepoint the standard one, and by $\mathrm{FLT}(Y,\xi_K)$ the corresponding space of formal contact embeddings.
 As before, there is an inclusion map $\mathrm{LT}(Y,\xi_K)\rightarrow \mathrm{FLT}(Y,\xi_K)$.
 The following can be deduced following using the same strategy as above: